Brayden-Zhang/brayden-zhang.github.io/_pages/about.md

 Hi!
-Thanks for visiting my website.

-I'm a student at the [University of Toronto](https://www.utoronto.ca/) studying [Engineering Science](https://engsci.utoronto.ca/program/what-is-engsci/).
-I'm interested in a wide range of topics, including machine learning, robotics, geography, and transportation.
+I'm a student at the [University of Toronto](https://www.utoronto.ca/) studying [Engineering Science](https://engsci.utoronto.ca/program/what-is-engsci/) with a focus in Machine Learning and Robotics.
+I'm interested in a wide range of topics, including ML for climate, robot learning and simulations, geography, and transportation.

 Check out my blog for updates on my work and interests.

-**Research Interests:** Reinforcement Learning & Optimal Control, Robotics Simulations, Computer Vision, Weather Forecasting, and more!

 <!-- Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.